GuitarML/SpaceStationTracker/README.md

 ### License

-The iss_tracker.ino code is under the terms of the GPL 3.0 license.
+The SpaceStationTracker.ino code is under the terms of the GPL 3.0 license.

 ### Acknowledgements